From Janelle Monae’s 'I Got the

 Juice' to A Tribe Called Quest on 'We the People' – Roisin O'Connor

-still being used as a powerful form of protest
+looks at how music is still being used as a powerful form of protest

 Donald Trump was a subject in